demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-login.md

 If there is any error, we populate the view model with the error message and rerender the login page.

-For a valid login request, we need to do implement the actual behaviour.
+For a valid login request, we need to implement the actual behavior.
 Let's leave this as a `TODO` and revisit it in the next blog post.

 ## Summary

 In this blog post, we added implementations for rending the login page.
 Then we added functions to handle and validate the login request from the user.

-The source code can be found in the [GitHub repository](https://github.com/demystifyfp/FsTweet/tree/v0.12)
+The source code is available in the [GitHub repository](https://github.com/demystifyfp/FsTweet/tree/v0.12)